 Two main limitations remain: accuracy and scalability.
-On the former, we have shown that the model’s fidelity still trails full “search-plus-gradient” pipelines~\cite{younis2021qfast, madden2022best,grimsley2019adaptive}, and its performance degrades with increasing gate counts (\cref{sec:benchmark}).
-We expect that better training protocols and sampling improvements as mentioned above will close much of this gap.
-Moreover, existing pipelines can leverage the sampling efficiency of the model, proposing already accurate candidate circuits from which further optimization can be performed.
+On the former, we have shown that the model’s fidelity still trails full “search-plus-gradient” pipelines~\cite{smith2023LEAP, madden2022best,grimsley2019adaptive}, and its performance degrades with increasing gate counts (\cref{sec:benchmark}).
+We expect that better DM training protocols and sampling methods will close much of this gap.
+Recent works on discrete DMs, and specifically on Masked DMs~\cite{sahoo2024simple, shi2024simplified}, are promising upgrades for the architecture, which, due to its multimodal architecture, could be adapted swiftly.
+Moreover, existing pipelines can leverage the sampling efficiency of the model, proposing already accurate candidate circuits from which further optimization can be performed (see \cref{sec:gen_ansatz}).
 On the other hand, the quantum nature of the problem makes scalability an important bottleneck.
 For instance, the input unitary matrix grows exponentially with qubit count.
-Future work should explore better conditionings, as for instance directly inputting the Hamiltonians used in~\cref{sec:hamiltonian} in text form.
-Moreover, compared with DMs that handle images consisting of thousands of pixels, our circuits are much smaller in token count, so scaling the architecture is plausible.
-The real challenge is conceptual: deeper circuits encode harder quantum tasks and will likely require smarter representations, e.g., compressing the dataset with the gate-pair encodings discussed in~\cref{sec:discovery} or similar approaches~\cite{trenkwalder2023automated, kundu2024easy,olle2025scaling}.
+Future work should explore better conditioning, as for instance directly inputting the Hamiltonians used in~\cref{sec:hamiltonian} in text form or similar symbolic descriptions.
+Moreover, compared with DMs that handle images consisting of thousands of pixels, our circuits are much smaller in token count, i.e. order of (max. \#qubits x max. \#gates) = 5x32, so scaling the architecture is plausible, given one can sample a sufficiently large dataset.
+The real challenge is conceptual: deeper circuits encode harder quantum tasks (especially as the circuit space explodes exponentially with the gate count) and will likely require smarter representations, e.g., compressing the dataset with the gate-pair encodings discussed in~\cref{sec:discovery} to lower the number of tokens per circuit or similar approaches~\cite{trenkwalder2023automated, kundu2024easy,olle2025scaling}.